 Banks on the investment side of the business helped finance the post-World War II industrial boom.
 Among these were Morgan Stanley, Goldman Sachs, First Boston, and Lehman Brothers.
 On the commercial banking side, First National City Bank (later Citibank), Bank of America, Chase Manhattan, and Wells Fargo were the leading players.

-In the last half of the 20th century investment banks gradually shed their stodgy “white shoe” image.
+In the last half of the 20th century, investment banks gradually shed their stodgy “white shoe” image.
 Banks that started out as private firms owned by senior partners switched to public ownership to tap the surging equity markets.
 The repeal of fixed-price brokerage commissions in 1975 was a turning point for the industry, accelerating the adoption of a new business model: the integrated investment bank.
 The integrated bank combined sales, trading, research, and investment banking—all under one roof.
-The 1980s and 90s were heady times, capped by an eye-popping number of initial price offerings in 1999—548 IPO’s, many by start-up Internet companies.
+The 1980s and 90s were heady times, capped by an eye-popping number of initial price offerings in 1999—548 IPOs, many by start-up Internet companies.

-The first decade of the 21st century witnessed another surge in investment banking activity, followed by a bust—the 2008 financial crisis, which is considered the worst financial crisis since the Great Depression.
-The Depression era Glass-Steagall separation of commercial banking from investment banking was finally removed in 1999.
+The first decade of the 21st century witnessed another surge in investment banking activity, followed by a bust—the 2008 financial crisis, considered the worst financial crisis since the Great Depression.
+The Depression-era Glass-Steagall separation of commercial banking from investment banking was finally removed in 1999.
 In more recent history, though, the defining event is the financial crisis of 2008 and its aftermath.
 Pure investment banks like Goldman Sachs and Morgan Stanley converted to bank holding companies—at the expense of more supervision by banking regulators—to get government bailout money.

 Following the events of 2008, investment banking is in the midst of a transition period.
 Some banks have retreated from their trading activities, instead focusing on expanding their wealth management divisions.
 Fintech companies and dedicated investment management firms are competing with investment banks for business.
-As a result, employment of investment bankers, sales workers, research analysts, and traders has declined, but new opportunities have emerged for quantitative analysts, machine learning engineers, artificial intelligence scientists, programmers, risk managers, and information security specialists.
+As a result, employment of sales workers, research analysts, and traders has declined, but new opportunities have emerged for quantitative analysts, machine learning engineers, artificial intelligence scientists, programmers, risk managers, and information security specialists.

 - Chief Executive Officers